hostilefork/rebmu/README.md

+> **2021 UPDATE:** Rebmu was written for an early version of the open-sourced R3-Alpha.
+It is pending a redesign for the radically redesigned Ren-C, which will be undertaken when time permits.
+In the meantime, please see [these talks from the Rebol 2019 Conference](https://2019.reb4.me/talks/), the [Ren-C GitHub Repository](https://github.com/metaeducation/ren-c), and [forum.rebol.info](https://forum.rebol.info).

 ![Rebmu logo](https://raw.github.com/hostilefork/rebmu/master/rebmu-logo.png)

 The Rebmu language is a dialect of Rebol which uses some unusual tricks to achieve smaller character counts in source code.
 The goal is to make it easier to participate in programming challenges where the goal is to achieve a given task in as few characters as possible.